hwabis/Alphabet/README.md

 When running Alphabet.exe, if you get an error about MSVCP140.dll or VCRUNTIME140.dll, make sure you have both the x86 and x64 versions of [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) installed.

 If Windows Defender SmartScreen appears, click "More info" and "Run anyway".
-Unfortunately, this never looks good, and I don't know how to fix this...
+(I know this doesn't look good, and I don't know how to fix this...)

 ## Loading a map